mike-lloyd03/keymaster-rs/README.md

 Thing for keeping track of who has what keys.

 This is a Rust rewrite of [KeyMaster](https://github.com/mike-lloyd03/keymaster) which I wrote in Python a few years ago.
-The purpose of this project is to gain more experience developing in Rust as well as learning some core Rust crates.
+The purpose of this project is to gain more experience developing in Rust as well as learning about web assembly and remembering everything I forgot about web dev.

-## Current Plan
+## The Plan
 ### Backend
 Develop a REST API which connects to a Postgres database for managing all the CRUD operations.